 Device Alerts Email Address

-This setting allows you to add additional email addresses to receive notifications about the overall status of your Datto appliance, such as when agents are added or removed or when the health of a hard drive triggers a SMART alert.
-You can view, manage, or remove Device Alerting email addresses on the Partner Portal from the Alert Settings page.
+This setting allows you to add additional email addresses to receive notifications about the overall status of your Datto appliance, such as when someone adds or removes an agent, or when the health of a hard drive triggers a SMART alert.
+You can view, manage, or delete Device Alerting email addresses on the Partner Portal from the Alert Settings page.

 Datto Relay Forced login

-Forced login requires all users to enter their login credentials when entering the GUI from the Partner Portal using Datto Relay.
+Forced login requires all users to enter their login credentials when accessing the GUI from the Partner Portal via Device Web.